rsta2/circle/README.md

 The configuration file *Config.mk* can be created using the `configure` tool too.
 Please enter `./configure -h` for help on using it!

+> There are a number of configurable system options in the file [include/circle/sysconfig.h](include/circle/sysconfig.h).
+Please have a look into this file to learn, how you can configure Circle for your purposes.
+Some hardware configurations may require modifications to these options (e.g. using USB on the CM4).

 Then go to the build root of Circle and do:

 ```